w3f/General-Grants-Program/README.md

 4. **Follow-up**
    - Once work on the project has started, the Web3 Foundation will want to have follow-up conversations to see how the project is progressing.
-   - To help speed up the milestone evaluation process, take a look at the [Guidelines for Milestone Deliverables](./grants/milestone-deliverables-guidelines.md)
+   - To help speed up the milestone evaluation process, take a look at the [Guidelines for Milestone Deliverables](./grants/milestone-deliverables-guidelines.md).

-## :mailbox_with_mail: RFP Suggestion
+## :mailbox_with_mail: RFP Suggestions

-If you think that we should support the development of certain tools or projects (related to **Polkadot**, **Kusama** and/or **Substrate**) that aren't in the [Polkadot Stack](./grants/polkadot_stack.md), feel free to submit an RFP suggestion using the process described below.
+If you think that we should support the development of certain tools or projects (related to **Polkadot, Kusama or Substrate**) that aren't in the [Polkadot Stack](./grants/polkadot_stack.md), feel free to submit an RFP suggestion using the process described below.
 We are particularly interested in supporting projects that could be leveraged by other builders in our ecosystem.
 We will review your proposal and, if we believe it’s useful, we will create an RFP based on your idea and try to find teams to work on it.

 **Instructions for submitting an RFP suggestion:**

 1. [Fork](https://github.com/w3f/General-Grants-Program/fork) this repository.
-2. In the newly created fork, **create a copy** of the suggestion template ([`rfp-proposal/suggestion-template.md`](./rfp-proposal/suggestion-template.md)).
+2. In the newly created fork, **create a copy** of the suggestion template ([`rfps/suggestion-template.md`](./rfps/suggestion-template.md)).
 3. Rename the file after your idea (`project_name.md`).
-4. Fill out the template with the details of your project idea.
+4. Fill out the template with the project details.
+The more details, the better.
 5. Once you have completed the application, click on "Create new pull request".
 The pull request should only contain _one new file_ — the markdown file you created from the template.

 ## :bulb: Help